allapps2/shortcuts/CONTRIBUTING.md

-Clone the repository and create `sc` alias that points to index.php instead of short.phar:
+Clone the repository and create an `sc` alias that points to index.php instead of short.phar:

 `sudo php </path/to/clone>/app/index.php install-global`